king398/SainaRanesk/README.md

-**The challenge aims to develop a software-based tool that is able to ingest radio audio recordings (non HiFi) in common format of (.wav, FLAC, MP3 (high bit rate) etc.) containing information in a mix of English and Hindi (Hinglish) with limited use of local slangs and create an extract transcript information output in textual format.
+**The challenge aims to develop a software-based tool that is able to ingest radio audio recordings (non HiFi) in common format of (.wav, FLAC, MP3 (high bit rate) etc.) containing information in a mix of English and Hindi (Hinglish) with limited use of local slang's and create an extract transcript information output in textual format.
 This problem intrinsically contains the task of cleaning of raw audio signals, shaping of signals and creating algo specific data required by the NLP engine.**